yangn0/yangn0.github.io/_posts/2024-08-23-GSoC 2024 Final Submission.md

 The PL011 driver was mainly completed by GSOC 2023 student Utkarsh Verma, but I had to address issues needed to make it mergeable and fully functional.
 The work now lists both of us as authors.

 ### SPI Driver
-Finished the SPI driver for Raspberry Pi 4B BSP and SSD1306 driver.
+Completed the SPI driver for Raspberry Pi 4B BSP and SSD1306 driver.
 I connected a 1306 OLED screen to RPi4 via SPI and output the RTEMS logo.

 Merge requests:
 - [103 - aarch64/raspberrypi: Add SPI support (Merged)](https://gitlab.rtems.org/rtems/rtos/rtems/-/merge_requests/103)